Raftdomizer/craftdomizer/README.md

 # Features
- - Shuffling of ingridents and quantities for the starting crafting menu
+ - Shuffling of ingredients and quantities for the starting crafting menu
  - Shuffling of quantities for starting craft menu maintaining vanilla requirements

 # Future
  - Tier/Sphere based progress to further randomization
  - Include flowers, fruits, seeds, vegetables, fish and their cooked variants as options to be shuffled
  - Allow Crafting Menu items to be used for other Crafting Menu items
+ - Cooking Mama - All crafting materials require food.